eagles-project/haero/README.md

 ## Building and Rebuilding

++ **When I run config.sh, I see an error complaining about a bad fd number!**
+  You probably typed `sh config.sh` to run the configuration script.
+It's actually a `bash` script.
+Just type `./config.sh`.
 + **How do I "reconfigure my build"?** If you want to change a compile-time parameter in your model, you must reconfigure and rebuild it.
 To do this, edit your `config.sh` and change the parameter as needed.
 Then rerun it with